-- The cruise area is on level 1. - Rental cars, Uber, etc. are accessed on level 3. - Flevator lobbies to be suitable for wet locations. - Parking lots shall be designed to eliminate problems associated with pavement cleaning and snow removal. - Garage should have restrooms and janitorial closets. - Concrete to remain raw and exposed except for when painted for wayfinding.
+- The cruise area is on level 1. - Rental cars, Uber, etc. are accessed on level 3. - Elevator lobbies to be suitable for wet conditions. - Parking lots shall be designed to eliminate problems associated with pavement cleaning and snow removal. - Garage should have restrooms and janitorial closets. - Concrete to remain raw and exposed except for when painted for wayfinding. - Light levels should be bright enough to make the garage safe and easy to see other vehicular and pedestrian traffic.